Under the Mango Trees

 CURWOOD: Elida, tell me more about your wedding.
 What was it like for you, under that mango tree, getting married?

 BONET: Well, it was wonderful.
 That's where we had our party, and that was my back yard, so we had canopies up and the whole family was there.
 My dad has a huge family.
 So, I was really surrounded by everybody I loved.
 My mother was the only one who was not there, but many of her very good friends were there.
 And it was just a wonderful feeling of knowing that I was not going to stay at home, but I was celebrating in a way my wedding, a new beginning, in the place that had seen me grown up.
-And, at the same time, I was saying goodbye in my favorite spot, you know, under the mango tree.
+And, at the same time, I was saying goodbye in my favorite spot, under the mango tree.

 CURWOOD: You're listening to the Living on Earth holiday special in cooperation with Latino USA.
 I'm Steve Curwood and we'll be right back.